brainKimDu/brainKimDu/README.md

   <b> , Matplotlib etc, EDA, Machine Learning </b>
   <img src="https://img.shields.io/badge/Selenium-43B02A?style=for-the-badge&logo=Selenium&logoColor=white">
   <img src="https://img.shields.io/badge/OpenCV-5C3EE8?style=for-the-badge&logo=OpenCV&logoColor=white">
+  <br> While my theoretical knowledge of machine learning and image processing may not be extensive, I have a basic understanding of the concepts and how they can be applied to real-world problems.
+In addition, I have hands-on experience working with open-source tools like YOLO and SLAM.

-  <br> While I may not have memorized every command in Pandas, I understand how to manipulate data and am confident in my ability to analyze it.
+Similarly, while I may not have memorized every command in Pandas, I understand how to manipulate data and am confident in my ability to analyze it.
 With a combination of my knowledge and the power of online search, I'm confident that I can excel in data analysis and stand out from the rest.
-  <br> While my theoretical knowledge of machine learning and image processing may not be extensive, I have a basic understanding of the concepts and how they can be applied to real-world problems.
-I am confident in my ability to use this knowledge to obtain the desired outcomes and have demonstrated my proficiency in various projects.

   <b>Beginner</b> :
   <img src="https://img.shields.io/badge/java-007396?style=for-the-badge&logo=java&logoColor=white">